 The cladding was installed when the apartments were built in 2007, according to the original developer Durkan.

-Durkan has told the Observer that this was in line with building regulations at the time.
+Durkan has told the LDRS that this was in line with building regulations at the time.
 But it didn’t answer further questions about whether it knew that the cladding was a fire safety risk anyway, or why it chose that particular type of cladding.

 ACM material was banned on buildings in 2018 a year after the Grenfell Tower fire.